Getting Started

 dependencies:

-First, we will define the model parameters in the constructor:
+Next we define the model parameters in the constructor:

 def __init__(self):